 But apartment buildings are more than four walls and some appliances.
 They are complex structures with a number of systems that all need to be in top working order.
 The traditional move-out “inspection" looks at the surface, but doesn’t usually catch the problems that might be lurking underneath.

 A handwritten checklist might be easier on the person performing the inspection, but it doesn’t help you shed light on the building’s condition.

 Instead, hire a professional home inspector to perform a thorough, accurate move-out inspection and get up-to-date information on the dwelling’s condition.
 Your property manager probably notices when a stove burner isn’t working, but would they notice a mold problem?

 Professional home inspectors have to undergo rigorous training and testing to receive their certification.
-In addition to the cosmetic checklist you provide, they also know how to check for structural damage, electrical system malfunctions, termite infestations, and anything else that could pose a hazard to your other tenants.
+In addition to the cosmetic checklist you provide, they also know how to check for structural damage, electrical system malfunctions, pest infestations, and anything else that could pose a hazard to your other tenants.

 No surprises.
 No unexpected renovations.
 No disgruntled residents.

 At EDC Professional Home Inspections, it is our mission to exceed the legal standards in every move-out inspection we do, but we also seek to exceed your standards.

 Our initial move-out inspection is the most thorough, as it creates a baseline of the property’s condition.
 Subsequent inspections are easier, giving you valuable information every time that you can use to ready the dwelling for a new resident.

 We inspect the following (when accessible) in every inspection:

 And with EDC Professional Home Inspections on your side, you’ll have a trusted expert to call on when you need it.
 We’ll respond to tenant complaints quickly and efficiently, uncovering the root of the issue so you can fix any problems correctly the first time.